Connecticut Compromise

-The Connecticut Compromise (also known as the Great Compromise of 1787 or Sherman Compromise) was an agreement reached during the Constitutional Convention of 1787 that in part defined the legislative structure and representation each state would have under the United States Constitution.
-It retained the bicameral legislature as proposed by Roger Sherman, along with proportional representation of the states in the lower house or House of Representatives, and it required the upper house or Senate to be weighted equally among the states; each state would have two representatives in the Senate.
+The Connecticut Compromise, also known as the Great Compromise of 1787 or Sherman Compromise, was an agreement reached during the Constitutional Convention of 1787 that in part defined the legislative structure and representation each state would have under the United States Constitution.
+It retained the bicameral legislature as proposed by Roger Sherman, along with proportional representation of the states in the lower house or House of Representatives, and it required the upper house or Senate to be weighted equally among the states; each state would have two members in the Senate.

 Background

 On May 29, 1787, Edmund Randolph of the Virginia delegation proposed the creation of a bicameral legislature.
 Under his proposal, known as the Virginia or Randolph Plan, membership in both houses would be allocated to each state proportional to its population.
 Candidates for the lower house would be nominated and elected by the people of each state, while candidates for the upper house would be nominated by the state legislatures and then elected by the members of the lower house.

 Less populous states like Delaware were afraid that such an arrangement would result in their voices and interests being drowned out by the larger states.
 Many delegates also felt that the Convention did not have the authority to completely scrap the Articles of Confederation, as the Virginia Plan would have done.
 In response, on June 15, 1787, William Paterson of the New Jersey delegation proposed a legislature consisting of a single house.
 Each state was to have equal representation in this body, regardless of population.
 The New Jersey Plan, as it was called, would have left the Articles of Confederation in place but would have amended them to somewhat increase Congress's powers.

 At the time of the convention, the South was growing more quickly than the North, and southern states had the most extensive Western claims.
 South Carolina, North Carolina, and Georgia were small in the 1780s, but they expected growth and thus favored proportional representation.
 New York was one of the largest states at the time, but two of its three representatives (Alexander Hamilton being the exception) supported an equal representation per state, as part of their desire to see maximum autonomy for the states.